dawnnafus/RTHM/User_Guide.md

 !!

+## Working with your Clean Data

+### Using the ej-app for exploratory analysis
+At this point, you should simply be able to open `server.R` in RStudio.
+Once you do, in the top right, you will see [Run App](images/serverR.png).
+Click that button and a new window will open.

+This interface should be intuitive.
+However, it includes four pages denoted by the sidepanel.

+The first shows each ID and the associated home location.
+Hover over the ID for more information about that individual.
+At the bottom of the page there are filters for you to use. *These will affect the other pages, so be careful.*

+The next page shows correlations between individual health indicators and refinery pollutant data.

+The third page shows how values change over the space.
+The background is Contra Costa County.

+The fourth page brings in the Cal Enviro Screen webmap.
+Use this to understand if a particular ID might be receiving more or less cumulative burden than others.

+### Using the refinery_analysis.Rmd

 **8. Filters**

   + In the next code chunk `TO DO filter your data`, you will need to select the filters you would like to apply to the analysis.
 (Note, this is only needed for detailed statistics.
 You will be able to play with the interactive plots, but those will not provide statistics at this point.)
 In order to filter, you will need do two things: